-Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal rest of this section, instead of repeating "covered outpatient D drug" every time.
-We also use the term "drug list" instead of "List of ary." rug is covered or if you meet the rules, you can ask us.
-Some drugs roval from us before we will cover it. ou that your prescription cannot be filled as written, the pharmacy will explaining how to contact us to ask for a coverage decision.
-Part D coverage decisions and appeals Legal Term An initial coverage decision about your Part D drugs is called a "coverage determination."
+Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
+We also use the term "drug list" instead of "List o Covered Drugs" or "Formulary." , □ If you do not know if a drug is covered or if you meet the rules, you can ask us.
+Some drugs require that you get approval from us before we will cover it. □ If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.
+Part D coverage decisions and appeals

-Section 7.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug situations: □ Asking to cover a Part D drug that is not on the plan's List of Covered Drugs .
-Ask for exception .
-Section 7.2 r an □ Asking to waive a restriction on the plan's coverage for a drug (such as limits on the at the drug you can get).
+Section 7.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug

+Your benefits include coverage for many prescription drugs.
+To be covered, the drug must be used for a medically accepted indication.
+(See Chapter 5 for more information about a medically accepted indication.)
+For details about Part D drugs, rules, restrictions, and costs please see Chapters 5 and 6.
+This section is about your Part D drugs only.
+To keep things simple, we situations: □ Asking to cover a Part D drug that is not on the plan's List of Covered Drugs .
+Ask for an exception .
+Section 7.2 □ Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
 Ask for an exception.
-Section 7.2 amount of ☐ Asking to get pre-approval for a drug.
+Section 7.2 □ Asking to get pre-approval for a drug.
 Ask for a coverage decision.
 Section 7.4 □Pay for a prescription drug you already bought.
 Ask us to pay you back.
-Section 7.4 1 If you disagree with a coverage decision we have made, you can appeal our decision.
-This section tells you both how to ask for coverage decisions and how to request an app eal.
+Section 7.4 If you disagree with a coverage decision we have made, you can appeal our decision.
+This section tells you both how to ask for coverage decisions and how to request an appeal.